kingbonio/angular-2d-game-engine/README.md

 * Tidied config files so easier to implement characters/grid objects
 * Added the "running away" character state in cases of low health
+* Added volume controls to settings
+* Tidied the settings menu and included the option to hide handheld controls
+* Moved battle indicator to area border
+* Updated area exits to be custom images

 ## Background Music credits